rstein66/rstein66.github.io/_projects/narrative-learning.md

 > ##### ⚠️&nbsp; ABOUT THE PROTOTYPE
 >
-> - It is a PDF rather than the live version to ensure continued access since I created the lesson using a free trial. _(Note: Since Articulate supports exporting the lesson as HTML, a production version could easily and should be self-hosted.)_
+> - It is a PDF rather than the live version to ensure continued access since I created the lesson using a free trial.
 >
 > - It was created by exporting the course as a PDF using the built-in tool and then edited with Adobe Acrobat.
-While these steps resolved some formatting, readability, and other issues, the process likely introduced other cross-application and accessibility issues _(e.g., the heading hierarchy is somewhat unclear)_.
+While these steps resolved some formatting, readability, and other issues, the process likely introduced typos and other cross-application and accessibility issues _(e.g., the heading hierarchy is somewhat unclear)_.
 >
-> - Context that would not be on the live site is prefixed by "Note: " and is written in dark red Comic Sans.
 {: .block-warning }

 ## Next Steps

+**Content:**

 - Simplify the lesson's language.
 - Have an ~expert review the lesson material.
+- Incorporate participants' feedback: Parts of the lesson that seem clear and complete to me (as the lesson creator) may not be to others.

+**Format:**

+- Since Rise 360 supports exporting the lesson as HTML, a production version could easily and should be self-hosted.
 - Improve lesson accessibility _(e.g., ensure consistent heading structure is clear visually and with a screen reader)_.
-- Incorporate participants' feedback: Parts of the lesson that seem clear and complete to me (as the lesson creator) may not be to others.

 ## Acknowledgments